 Once Workers' Compensation has been approved you can expect it to cover

 - disability benefits

 - permanent disability entitlements

-An example of a situation such as this is if you are employed directly on a construction site by the owner of the site and a contracted crane operator accidentally drops a load on top of you and you are injured, it is not technically your employer’s fault.
+An example of a situation such as this is if you are employed directly on a construction site by the owner of the site and a contracted crane operator accidentally drops a load on top of you and you are injured.
+You would likely have a Workers’ Compensation claim against your employer, but may also have a personal injury claim against the contracted crane operator.
+Another common instance of a personal injury claim occurring simultaneously with a Workers’ Compensation claim would be when an employee is involved in a motor vehicle accident through no fault of their own while making deliveries for their employer.
+That injured employee would likely have a Workers’ Compensation claim against their employer as well as a personal injury claim against the at-fault driver.
 It is important in a situation like this to contact an experienced workplace injury attorney who will assess your situation and decide how you should best be compensated.
-Most personal injury attorneys offer a free consultation and do not ask for upfront fees.
-The legal costs are normally only paid once the settlement has been reached.
+Slappey & Sadd offers a free consultation and does not ask for any upfront fees.